jinwanchen/p4-prosper-loan-data-visualization/README.md

 * A sub-dataset containing only these _main_ features was created from the raw dataset.
 * Ten assessments of the sub-dataset which render data cleaning necessary were made and documented.
 * Data cleaning was defined, coded, performed, and verified for each of these assessments.
+* Clean version of the dataset was stored in a separate `.csv` file.

 ## Part 1: Exploratory Data Analysis